arangodb/docs/3.10/data-modeling-documents-computed-values.md

 possibly with filtering and a conversion to lowercase characters, to then index the attribute and use it to perform case-insensitive searches.

+## Using Computed Values

+Computed values are defined per collection using the `computedFields` property, either when creating the collection or by modifying the collection later on.
+If you add or modify computed value definitions at a later point, then they only affect subsequent write operations.
+Existing documents remain in their state.

+Computed value definitions are included in dumps, and the attributes they added, too, but no expressions are executed when restoring dumps.
+The collections and documents are restored as they are in the dump and no attributes are recalculated.

 ## JavaScript API

-Computed values are defined per collection, either when creating the collection or by modifying the collection later on.
-The collection property is called `computedFields` and accepts an array of objects.
+The `computedFields` collection property accepts an array of objects.

 `db._create(<collection-name>, { computedFields: [ { … }, … ] })`